 TRITICUM AESTIVUM SUB.
 SPELTA.
-IN ASTURIAN "FISGA" OR COMMON SPELT
+IN ASTURIAS FISGA OR COMMON Spelt

 Hexaploid (AABBDD).
 First domesticated soft wheat ,panfiable, which we know.
 Direct descendant of the Triticum Turgidum sub.
 Dicoccum (Asturian Povia) and Ae. tauschii sub. strangulata D genome donor.

 Tetraploid (AABB).
 First domesticated durum wheat (ground) known.
 From it subsequently descended subspecies of durum wheat